Best Plant Milk for Protein: Complete Ranking (2026)

 Oat milk protein: 2-4g per cup (depending on brand)

 That's about half the protein of soy or pea milk.
-However, some brands are starting to fortify oat milk with pea protein.
+However, some brands are starting to fortify oat milk with pea protein to boost levels to 8g per cup.
+If you love oat milk's taste, look for protein-fortified versions.

 Why Almond & Coconut Milk Fall Short